 What does MTD for Income Tax mean for accountants and bookkeepers?

-Under MTD for ITSA rules, self-employed people and landlords earning above £10,000 will need to submit quarterly updates, one End Of Period Statement (EOPS) and a Final Declaration each tax year.
+Under MTD for ITSA rules, self-employed people and landlords earning above £50,000 will need to submit quarterly updates, one End Of Period Statement (EOPS) and a Final Declaration each tax year from April 2026.
 To do this, they’ll need MTD-compatible software for record-keeping and sending updates to HMRC.

 You’ll still be able to make submissions on behalf of your clients, but you’ll no longer do this through the HMRC website.
 Instead, you’ll need to send updates to HMRC via clients’ accounting software.